jobmarley/MIPS_core/README.md

 even interrupt service routines.

 ### SC & LL
 Mips doesn't have interlocked instructions.
 Instead it uses SC and LL.
 LL loads a value from memory, and marks it's address for the next SC instruction.
+The next SC instruction store a value and will only succeed if:
+- the address matches the previous LL address
-The next SC instruction store a value and will only succeed if no other memory address was accessed by the processor and if no other processor/peripheral accessed that memory location inbetween the LL and SC instruction.
+- no other memory address was accessed by the processor between LL and SC
-The implementation of SC and LL makes use of AXI4 exclusive access.
+- no other processor/peripheral accessed that memory location between LL and SC The implementation of SC and LL makes use of AXI4 exclusive access which provides equivalent functionalities.
 That means it can be used for synchronization with other peripherals by using memory.

 ## Not supported
 A lot of things are not supported currently.